willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/stats/readme.txt

 The automatic plugin installer should work for most people.
 Manual installation is easy and takes fewer than five minutes.

 1. Create a `stats` directory in your `plugins` directory.
 Typically that's `wp-content/plugins/stats/`.
-2. Into this new directory upload `stats.php` and `open-flash-chart.swf`.
+2. Into this new directory upload the plugin files (`stats.php`, etc.)
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. It will ask you to enter your WordPress.com API key, do so.
+4. It will ask you to enter your WordPress.com API key.
+Don't use somebody else's key!
 5. Sit back and wait a few minutes for your stats to come rolling in.

 == Frequently Asked Questions ==